 From networking to collaboration - how three Chamber members are working together

-Amy Lishman, Head of Member Engagement at Brighton Chamber, recently caught up with three members who, after an initial meeting at a Chamber networking event, teamed up together to collaborate on a website and brand project.
+The Chamber is a place where members can come together to connect and collaborate.
+Read the story of three Chamber members who, after an initial meeting at one of our networking events, teamed up together to collaborate on a website and branding project.

 By Amy Lishman of Brighton Chamber